mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To construct the tree in {{full-tree}}:

 * A creates a group with B, ..., G
+* F sends an empty Commit, setting Y, Z, X
+* G removes C and D, blanking W, V, and setting Z, X
-* Each member sends an empty Commit setting its direct path
+* B sends an empty Commit, setting U and X

 To construct the tree in {{resolution-tree}}: